-What’s safe to say is that Taylor Swift retains her superstar aura, granting her strong sales still for her upcoming releases, along with an highly valuable back catalog.
+What’s safe to say is that Taylor Swift retains her superstar aura, granting her strong sales still for her upcoming releases, along with an immensely valuable back catalog.

-In a mere 13 months since our last study, she added 9.7 million sales, with less than one third of this number coming from a new release.
+In a mere 7 months since our last study, she added 8.1 million sales, and 17.8 million in the last 20 months.
 That’s immense.

 Singles CSPC results